imjoy-team/imjoy-rpc/README.md

 ## Data type representation

-ImJoy RPC is built on top of two-way transport layer(currently only support [Jupyter comm messages](https://jupyter-notebook.readthedocs.io/en/stable/comms.html)).
+ImJoy RPC is built on top of two-way transport layer.
+Currently, we support 3 types of transport layer: [Jupyter comm messages](https://jupyter-notebook.readthedocs.io/en/stable/comms.html), Google Colab, and SocketIO.
 Data with different types are encoded into a unified represention and send over the transport layer.
 It will then be decoded into the same or corresponding data type on the otherside.

 The data representation is a JSON object (but can contain binary data, e.g. `ArrayBuffer` in JS or `bytes` in Python).
 The goal is to represent more complex data types with primitive types that are commonly supported by many programming language, including strings, numbers, boolean, bytes, list/array and dictionary/object.